RobLaughlin/TOP-Recursion/README.md

-# TOP-Recursion
+# TOP Recursion

 A simple example of using recursion to generate Fibonacci numbers and use merge sort.
+Run `node fibonacci.js` or `node mergesort.js` to test.